Azterix101/react-repo/README.md

 - **useState:** Used for local component state (e.g., search input or animations) due to its simplicity and directness.
 - **useContext:** Leverages the Context API to provide global data (cart state) without prop drilling.
 - **No custom hooks:** The solution avoids unnecessary complexity.
 Where a custom hook might be beneficial for complex logic reuse, here the logic is straightforward enough that built-in hooks and Context are sufficient.

+**Why Vite?**

+I chose Vite for its superior development experience compared to older tools like Create React App.
+It delivers faster development, modern integrations, and minimal setup, making it ideal for modern web applications i.e. get $@*# done faster.

 ## License
 This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details.